LEAT-EDGE/qualia/docs/GettingStarted/GettingStarted.md

 optimize = ['']              # Optimizations
 ```

-Generates C code and compiles for Linux host in `out/QualiaCodeGen/`.
+Generates C code in `out/qualia_codegen` and compiles for Linux host in `out/deploy/Linux`.